UPDATE: Park Ridge Bank Robber Gets More Than $30,000, May Have Made Distracting 911 Call

-Tactical units were being mobilized when the robber walked into the Oritani Bank in a Kinderkamack Road shopping center and walked out with the cash.
+Tactical units were responding to the misleading call of shots fired in another part of town around 12:30 p.m.
+Wednesday when the robber walked into the Oritani Bank in a Kinderkamack Road shopping center and walked out with the cash.

 He had a goatee and glasses and was wearing a baseball hat and bicycle helmet, along with a scarf around his neck, police said.